vmstio/docs/content/about/tos.md

 ### Post visibility and delivery

 - When you submit a post, the date and time is stored as well as the application you submitted the post from.
 Posts may optionally contain media attachments, such as pictures and videos.
-- Your posts are delivered to your local followers, as well as other federated instances and copies are stored there.
-Due to circumstances outside out control we cannot guarantee that all federated instances will receive or process the your post.
+- Your posts are delivered to your local followers, as well as other federated servers and copies are stored there.
+Due to circumstances outside out control we cannot guarantee that all federated servers will receive or process the your post.
-- When you delete posts, they are removed from the local database and a deletion request is sent to federated instances that may contain that data.
-Due to circumstances outside out control we cannot guarantee that all federated instances will receive or process the deletion.
+- When you delete posts, they are removed from the local database and a deletion request is sent to federated servers that may contain that data.
+Due to circumstances outside out control we cannot guarantee that all federated servers will receive or process the deletion.
-- All completed posts are stored and processed in the instance database.
+- All completed posts are stored and processed in the server database.
-- There is no instance-side draft functionality nor does the instance save data from uncompleted posts to the database.
+- There is no server-side draft functionality nor does the server save data from uncompleted posts to the database.
 - Your browser or third-party client application may store uncompleted copies of posts in a cache or as a feature of the application, separately from our database and outside of these terms.

 #### Public and unlisted content